Tuesday, October 1, 2024

 Another compelling work is "Bulan," a comic book that retells the legend of the eclipse and the seven moons, with a special focus on Bacunawa, a dragon-like sea serpent from Filipino mythology.
 Unlike the typical Westernized portrayal of Bacunawa as a malevolent creature, this comic paints it as a neutral being of nature, reflecting a more nuanced perspective found in Asian and Filipino folklore.
 The artwork in "Bulan" is stunning and brings the legend to life.

-Lastly, "The Seventh Moon" is a novel that resonates with teens and young adults, transporting readers back to the thrill of youthful adventure.
+Lastly, "The Seventh Moon" is a novel that written by a Bicolano, this resonates with teens and young adults, transporting readers back to the thrill of youthful adventure.
 The story follows Chris Garcia, a boy whose life turns upside down when he discovers that he is the son of Anitun Tabu, an ancient Philippine goddess of wind and rain.
 As Chris navigates his new reality, he joins the Society of Maharlikas, a secret group that trains warriors with supernatural abilities.
 Alongside his new friends, Chris embarks on a journey to Ibalong to prevent Bacunawa from devouring the seventh moon and causing eclipses.

 These works not only entertain but also serve as a gateway to the rich cultural heritage of Bicol and the Philippines, weaving ancient mythology into contemporary narratives that captivate and inspire